• Free shipping on all orders

 Pouring homemade kefir

-Image Credit: Natalya Stepowaya, Shutterstock
+Image by: Natalya Stepowaya, Shutterstock

 The Potential Benefits of Kefir for Your Dog

-The allure of kefir are the potential milk-like benefits it offers your dog.
+The allure of kefir is the potential milk-like benefits it offers your dog.
 Yes, digesting milk can be an issue for many dogs out there.
 However, when it comes to kefir, this isn’t usually the case.
 It’s common for even lactose-intolerant dogs to eat and enjoy kefir with no issues at all.

 Like most milk-based drinks, kefir offers lots of calcium, protein, and vitamin K which is great for your dog’s bones and bone health.
 You’ll also find it’s high in magnesium and potassium which are essential for your pet.
 Vitamins B2 and B12 are also provided by kefir which helps your dog’s metabolism.